edherl/edherl/README.md

 ## Hello 👋🏻

 I'm a technology enthusiast who is constantly looking for ways to incorporate it into my life.
+I'm looking to expand this passion into my professional career.
+I have a passion for creating innovative products and engaging features that users can experience, interact with, and discuss on a website or web application.

 </br>